Updated: Jun 23

 Of Rear Sights:

-Here is the No4 Rifle Micrometer Rear Sight which was part of the original Trials Rifle design in the 1930's and was built for the initial production rifles but war time production expedient modification replaced it with 3 versions of simplified sight on all but No4T designated production rifles until factories and efforts could keep up.
-The design and first versions of this sight were produced by the Singer so it was also known as the "Singer Sight".
-The micrometer rear sight was to be switched onto any rifle in FTR or armourer rebuild in place of the simpler versions in the post war years.
+Here is the No4 Rifle Micrometer Rear Sight which was part of the original Trials Rifle design in the 1930's (the left 2 images) and was simplified to have a flat topped plunger lug for initial production (the right two images) rifles but war time production expedient modification replaced it with 3 versions of simplified sight on all but No4T designated production rifles until factories and efforts could keep up.
+The design and first versions of this sight were produced by the Singer Manufacturing so it was also known as the "Singer Sight".
+The micrometer rear sight was to be switched onto any rifle in FTR (Factory Thorough Repair - to about 80% as new condition) or armourer rebuild in place of the simpler versions in the post war years.
 The No4 Micrometer rear sight can be used with todays sports load ammunition and to attain a 100 yard effective zero - each click is 2 MOA on the standard screw and indent spacing.
 If the rifle is zeroed effectively at the 200 yard setting with Mk7 ball then the micrometer sight can be found to have 2 to 4 clicks still available below the the 200 yard graduation.
 So clicking down can get you on target at shorter ranges.
 I count all my clicks for range adjustment!

 The No5 Carbine was developed from the No4 Rifle, however with its shorter sight radius the micrometer sight needed recalibrating - this was done by making the micrometer screw of a different thread pitch (and diameter) than the rifle version to give the right adjustment per click.
 Another indicator of carbine format micrometer parts is the micrometer screw is not threaded over its entirety - just half way - this supports the indicated ranges on the carbine ladder body being from 200 to 800 yards.

-These Micrometer sights are easily rebuilt and serviced - I often switch a PH 1MOA micrometer screw, nut and cursor onto a standard ladder to make a more precise sight for sports shooting.
+These Micrometer sights are easily rebuilt and serviced - I often switch a PH 1MOA micrometer screw, nut and cursor onto a standard ladder to make a more precise sight for sports shooting (image on the right).